-When covered health care Services are provided outside of the Claims Administrator's Service Area by Nonparticipating Providers the Claims Administrator will pay based on the definition of "Allowed Amount" as set forth in the "Terms You Should Know" section of this booklet.
-In these situations, you may be liable for the difference between the amount that the Nonparticipating Provider bills and the payment the Claims Administrator will make for the Covered Services as set forth in this paragraph.
+When covered health care Services are provided outside of the Claims Administrator's Service Area by Nonparticipating Providers, the amount you pay for such services will normally be based on either the Host Blue's nonparticipating provider local payment or the pricing arrangements required by applicable state law.
+In these situations, you may be responsible for the difference between the amount that the Nonparticipating Provider bills and the payment the Claims Administrator will make for the covered health care Services as set forth in this paragraph.
+Federal or state law, as applicable, will govern payments for out-of-network emergency services.

-Blue Cross Blue Shield Global Core
+Blue Cross Blue Shield Global® Core